Practical case studies of successful ways to reduce noise levels in the workplace.

 This video is a walk-though showing the live noise levels on either side of this plastic curtain.

-Welding bays and plastic welding screens
+Welding bays and mobile plastic welding screens

 On a similar note to the strip curtains, welding bays are often separated by plastic screens, in this case to guard against eye injury from the arc.
 Usually, within these types of bays it is not so much the welding itself which makes a lot of noise but the associated occasional hammering and grinding, with the angle grinder often being used for quite prolonged times.